PAGE NO - 1

 (iv) What are the biotic and abiotic resources?
 Give some examples.

-Abiotic resources: Things composed of non-living things present in our environment are termed as abiotic resources.
+Abiotic resources: Resources composed of non-living things present in our environment are termed as abiotic resources.

 (i) Explain land use pattern in India and why has the land under forest not increased much since 1960-61?